dakhusainova/blog/content/post/version-control/index.md

 ---
-title: Version control.
+title: Version control
-subtitle: About version control.
+subtitle: About version control

 # Summary for listings and search engines
 summary: Here I will tell you about version control.